Robert Maxwell, 1st Earl of Nithsdale: Biography

-By 1623 he was in money trouble again, and wrote to Viscount Annand that he was angered by a false rumour that his he and his wife were imminently "up-coming" to London, where her expenses and spending would be a waste, "wasturrie".
+By 1623 he was in money trouble again, and wrote to Viscount Annand that he was angered by a false rumour that he and his wife were imminently "up-coming" to London, where her expenses and spending would be a waste, "wasturrie".
 He insisted that Lady Nithsdale would not be coming to court in future unless at Buckingham's request.
 Nithsdale was trying to borrow money from the jeweller George Heriot, who was reluctant to lend.
 Nithsdale thought uncertainty over the Spanish match had led to a lack of credit in Scotland, writing "the miserie of this land is such.
 God send the prince and my lord duke well home."
 In May 1624 he came to London and stayed at Denmark House the residence of Anne of Denmark, and obtained permission from the king to travel abroad, while Lady Nithsdale stayed at Caerlaverock with their children.

 Nithsdale attended the funeral of King James, and following the accession of Charles I in 1625, he proved a loyal supporter.
 He was elected as General of the Scottish army levied to fight in Denmark during the Thirty Years' War.
 His staunch Catholicism was mentioned in his patent of promotion to Christian IV as not being problematic.
 However, his fellow Scottish colonels disagreed, in particular Alexander Lindsay, and Lord Spynie.
 As a result, the Scots served in separate brigades within the Danish-Norwegian Army.
 As a Catholic, he was a natural ally of his own King, Charles I against the Presbyterian Scots.
 When Charles attempted to impose an Anglican prayer book in Scotland in July 1637, riots broke out, leading to the signing of the National Covenant.
 Nithsdale was at Caerlaverock in August 1637, and wrote to Sir Richard Graham for dogs for hunting and breeding.

 Relations between Charles and the Scots deteriorated further until the outbreak of the Bishops' Wars of 1639 and 1640, one of the triggers of the Wars of the Three Kingdoms.
 Despite his loyalty, Charles left Nithsdale to take care of himself in March 1640, promising him assistance when it became possible.
 He found himself besieged at Caerlaverock by an army of Covenanters led by Lieutenant-Colonel John Home.
 Nithsdale, with a garrison of 200, held out for 13 weeks before surrendering.